-A die-off in a colony of captive Dubia roaches is when there is (a) a rise in death rate that is usually well beyond what is normal for the colony, and (b) when this increase has an external cause.
+A die-off in a colony of captive Dubia roaches is when there is (a) a rise in the death rate that is usually well beyond normal for the colony and (b) when this increase has an external cause.
 By definition, and for the purpose of this discussion, both must be true.
 Without substantially increased deaths and a cause, the colony is just doing what colonies do.
 There is no need to take action in this case.

-Fortunately, a die-off can often be stopped and the remaining roaches returned to health if appropriate action is taken.
-In a worst-case scenario though, and without intervention, a sick colony may collapse and all its roaches may die.
+Fortunately, die-offs can often be stopped and the remaining roaches returned to health if appropriate action is taken.
+In a worst-case scenario though, and without intervention, a sick colony may collapse, and all the roaches may die.

-That’s worst-cast though.
-It’s not inevitable, of course.
-We wrote this guide to help.
-With correct knowledge and proper strategy, intervention can be successful.
+That’s worst-case though.
+It’s not inevitable.
+With the correct knowledge and proper strategy, intervention can be successful.

 Table of Contents